 Fresh Blueberry Sauce

-This Blueberry Sauce recipe first appeared on Best Dessert Recipes, where I am a contributor.
+This Blueberry Sauce recipe first appeared on My Sauce Recipes, where I am a contributor.

 Want to serve a homemade Blueberry Sauce over cheesecake, pancakes, ice cream or more?
 This delectable 7-ingredient berry sauce is perfectly sweet and tangy to add to desserts and breakfasts!

-This stuff is addictive… and it makes enough to enjoy some now while also freezing some for later.
+This stuff is addictive… and this recipe makes enough to enjoy some now while also freezing some for later to enjoy the sweetness of blueberry season during the cold winter months.

 More on this down below. 😉